Welcome to G7uk.com

 Other

 FreeMind: did you ever make one of those bubble charts where you start off with a main idea in the centre of the page?
-I used to use them all the time in the days when I wrote articles for magazines.
+I used them all the time in the days when I wrote articles for magazines.
 FreeMind is free software that does the same and, of course, it's far more flexible that writing down your thoughts on a piece of paper.

 OpenOffice: a multiplatform and multilingual office suite.
 Opensource, which means it's free.